27: THOMAS AND GEORGIE AND ABE, OH MY!

 At one point I had hoped that my photographer would take me up to the observation deck of the monument, but that thought was quickly squashed when I saw the never-ending line of tourists who had waited for their chance to take the elevator to the pinnacle.
 It would’ve been cool to get a bird’s eye view of Washington from 500-feet in the air, but I didn’t want Tom to have another COBS flareup.

-The next stop was one that I was very excited for, even thought it wasn’t a monument to one of the Presidents – instead, it was their home.
+The next stop was one that I was very excited for, even though it wasn’t a monument to one of the Presidents – instead, it was their home.
 That’s right, we were headed for the “President’s Palace”; the “Presidential Mansion”; or the “President’s House” – today it’s known simply as the White House.

 When we finally arrived at the south side of the White House, I was pulled from my case and held in between the bars of the thick, iron fence.
 As I penetrated White House “air space”, I began to worry about the Secret Service.
-Would the sharp-shooters that were positioned on the President’s rooftop attempt to blow my head off for trespassing?
+Would the sharp shooters that were positioned on the President’s rooftop attempt to blow my head off for trespassing?
 Or would the nearby ground agents haul me off to jail for “breaking the plane” of the fence?
 Then a thought popped into my mind: what if my photographer “accidentally” dropped me, I would be laying on the White House lawn; that would be cool.
 But if I did get onto the grass, would my cameraman be able to get me back?

 Home to President Barack Obama and his family, the White House has been the official residence of the President since John Adams moved in on November 1, 1800.